dlr4life/SwingPitch/README.md

 The optimum approach angle typically needs to be between +5° degrees and +15° degrees in order to hit a hard line drive and between +20° degrees and +35° degrees in order to hit a home run.
 A negative Approach Angle is the result of a ‘chop’ type swing and usually leads to ground balls.

---Now that we have covered the basic aspects of a swing while taking place, it's time for the fundamentals behind it:
+- Now that we have covered the basic aspects of a swing while taking place, it's time for the fundamentals behind it:

 ++Stance